muratk3n/thirdwave/en/README.md

 ---

 The battery is a circus monkey.
-It does only one specialized thing well, its circus trick, but does not play well in an ecosystem efficiently, effectively.
+It does only one specialized thing well, its circus trick, but does not play effectively in an ecosystem, or efficiently.
 If used widely, we will get stuck, not to mention usher in World War 3 on lithium.

 ---